 A recent report by the U.S. Bureau of Labor Statistics noted that prices increased 0.6 percent in the month of April, mainly due to oil supply disruptions from the War in Iran.
 At that pace, prices are expected to increase by about 3.8 percent annually.
 The growing concern isn’t just how high prices (especially gasContinue reading “The enigma of high prices and consumer spending”

-April economic numbers still bearish for Illinois economy
+April economic numbers for the Illinois economy

 The University of Illinois’ Flash Index, a measure of the overall performance of the Illinois economy, recently reported a decline for the fourth month in a row.
-The Flash index is “the weighted average of Illinois growth rates in corporate earnings, consumer spending, and personal income as estimated from receipts for corporate income, individual income,Continue reading “April economic numbers still bearish for Illinois economy”
+The Flash index is “the weighted average of Illinois growth rates in corporate earnings, consumer spending, and personal income as estimated from receipts for corporate income, individual income,Continue reading “April economic numbers for the Illinois economy”

 Why Run for Office